Skip to main content

 1. Billing Hours: A measure used for charging fees to a course.

-2. Campus Code: A three alpha character code used to identify the campus where the course will be delivered.
-For example, UON –North Oshawa, UOD –Downtown Oshawa, UOW –Online.
+2. Campus Code: A three-alpha character code used to identify the campus where the course will be delivered.
+For example, UON – North Oshawa, UOD – Downtown Oshawa, UOO – Other, UOW – Online.

 4. Grade Mode: Identifies the method of grading applied to the course.
 For example, N – Normal alpha grades, P – Pass/Fail grade.

-5. Learning Management System (LMS) Combining: The practice of combining course section shells in Blackboard.
+5. Learning Management System (LMS) Combining: The practice of combining course section shells in Canvas.

-6. Moribund Courses: A course that has not been taught in the previous 48 months.
+6. Moribund Courses: A course that has not been taught in the previous 48 months at the undergraduate level or 72 months at the graduate level.
 Moribund courses will be retained in a course archive.
 A moribund course does not appear in the Academic Calendar.

 1. Moribund Course Code: A course code that is no longer in use but historically has been used at the university.
-A moribund course code can only be re-activated with the equivalent course content at a later date, using a New Course Proposal.
+A moribund course code can only be re-activated with the equivalent course content at a later date, using a Request to Reinstate Closed Course proposal.
 The repurposing of moribund course codes is not feasible due to the negative effects upon historic academic records.

 Monitoring and review